Respiratory Illness Data

 Weekly Surveillance Summary

-- Overall acute respiratory illness activity level in Chicago remains Low.
-Flu, COVID-19 and RSV activity remain Low.
+- Overall acute respiratory illness activity level in Chicago has decreased from Low to Minimal.
+Flu activity remains Low; COVID-19 and RSV activity remain Minimal.

-- ED visits, hospitalizations, and ICU admissions for flu, RSV, and COVID-19 continue to decrease across nearly all age groups.
+- ED visits, hospitalizations, and ICU admissions for flu, RSV, and COVID-19 remain low across all age groups.

 - The CDC has issued interim estimates of 2024-25 Seasonal Influenza Vaccine Effectiveness (VE) and 2024-25 COVID-19 VE, which suggest that this season’s influenza and COVID-19 vaccines were effective in preventing medically-attended illness, including hospitalization, in the US.